jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-015/index.md

 ---

 <div style="text-align: justify">

-In this episode, we redefine AI's "reasoning" as mere "rambling," exposing the "illusion of thinking" and "Potemkin understanding" in current models.
+In this episode, we redefine AI's "reasoning" as mere *rambling*, exposing the "illusion of thinking" and "Potemkin understanding" in current models.
 We contrast the classical definition of reasoning (requiring logic and consistency) with Big Tech's new version, which is a generic statement about information processing.
-We explain how Large Rambling Models generate extensive, often irrelevant, "rambling traces" that appear to improve benchmarks, largely due to "best-of-N sampling" and "benchmark gaming."
+We explain how Large Rambling Models generate extensive, often irrelevant, *rambling traces* that appear to improve benchmarks, largely due to best-of-N sampling and benchmark gaming.

 Words and definitions actually matter!
-Carelessness leads to misplaced investments and an overestimation of systems that are currently just "surprisingly useful autocorrects.
+Carelessness leads to misplaced investments and an overestimation of systems that are currently just surprisingly useful autocorrects.

 {{< transistor src="" >}}